You searched for: “electrostatics

 • Many of those particles consist of a property called a "charge", which may be positive or negative.

-• The most familiar charged particles are electrons, which posses a negative charge; and protons, that posses a positive charge.
+• The most familiar charged particles are "electrons", which possess a negative charge; and protons, that possess a positive charge.

 • Electric particles with the same charges repel one another; while particles with the opposite charges attract each other.

-• Charles Coulomb, French physicist famous for his discoveries in the field of electricity and magnetism; formulated Coulomb's Law (1736-1806), determined that positive and "negative electric charges" attract one another and that "like charges repel" each other with a force which is proportional to the amount of charge and diminishes with the square of the distance.
+• Charles Coulomb was a French physicist who was famous for his discoveries in the field of electricity and magnetism.
+He formulated Coulomb's Law (1736-1806), and determined that positive and "negative electric charges" attracted one another and that "like charges repelled" each other with a force which was proportional to the amount of charge and diminished with the square of the distance.

 This entry is located in the following unit: Electrical and Electronic Topics (page 1)